Chemical Hair Straighteners & Cancer Risks

 • TCB Naturals

 It’s important to note that researchers are still studying the link between chemical hair straighteners and cancer.
-Researchers need more studies and data.
+More studies and data are needed.

-Currently, lawyers are accepting cases from people who developed uterine, endometrial and ovarian cancer because the science for these cancers is the strongest.
+Currently, lawyers are accepting cases from people who developed uterine, endometrial, breast and ovarian cancer because the science for these cancers is the strongest.

 Black Women Have Greater Risk of Cancer From Hair Relaxers